DigiBP/Team-Rueeblimaert-Aarau/README.md

 ![image](https://user-images.githubusercontent.com/115709957/209002467-5975762b-d168-4992-83c0-d7e3c0096ed0.png)

-And then the Email will be send to the Physician
+And then the Email will be send to the Physician.